joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-05-22-drawing-game.md

 which can be evaluated analytically.

-When $\ell=1,$ we have just onw turn left and there is nothing we can do but take the money on the table
+When $\ell=1,$ we have just one turn left and there is nothing we can do but take the money on the table

 $$ \Omega(h, 1, k) = k. $$